In the past, sports teams were always separate entities.

 Now this isn’t a totally new idea, to some extent the American main sports have been doing it for a while, the basketball and ice hockey have development leagues where most major league teams have a minor league team with similar branding.

-With Manchester City getting a rebrand a few years ago, we also seen a very similar logo pop up for New York City Football Club.
+With Manchester City getting a rebrand a few years ago, we also seen a very similar logo design pop up for New York City Football Club.
 New York City is renowned worldwide as a city, but not so much as a footballing city.
 This partnership with Manchester City hopes to crack the US market and make New York City FC into a nationwide known club.

 This sort of branding strategy works both ways.